Personalised Medicine for Ulcerative Colitis

 University of Oxford

-What is this research looking at?
+What this research looked at

 Our funding: £76,988.28